Grand Teton in May: 3 Amazing Advantages & 4 Challenges to Prepare For

 Note: At this altitude, the air is thinner and drier, and it warms up and cools off quicker than at lower altitudes.

-Challenge: Possibility Not All Roads Are Open
+Challenge: Not All Roads Are Open

-The park’s main roadways, Highway US 89/191 and Highway US 26/287, are open year-round from the town of Jackson to Flagg Ranch just south of Yellowstone National Park (weather permitting).
+The park’s main roadways, Highway US 89/191 and Highway US 26/287, are open year-round from the town of Jackson to Flagg Ranch, just south of Yellowstone National Park (weather permitting).

-- Schwabacher Landing Road – usually opens in early May
+- Schwabacher Landing Road – Usually opens in early May.

 Lodging